 - Select more natural dish detergent, dish soap, and all-purpose cleaners.

-- Store your food and beverages in glass or BPA-free containers.
+- Store your food and beverages in glass or stainless steel containers.

 - Use reusable glass water bottles, produce bags and grocery totes.

 - Choose non-toxic cookware and kitchen items.
 Glass, ceramic, enameled, and stainless steel are great.

 - Always run the fan in your bathroom while you shower and after.

 - Choose better Beauty and Hygiene Products, Sunscreen via EWG.org and SkinDeep.org.